apparentorder/reweb/README.md

 With re:Web and AWS Lambda, you can practically eliminate this waste: Resources are billed only as they are actually used for each individual web request, down to the millisecond.

+This can mean significant savings for any usage pattern, but of course it's especially awesome for applications that are not used around the clock, like Kibana, Grafana, Confluence etc.

-This architecture brings a lot of other benefits:
+And this architecture brings a lot of other benefits for free:
 - Seamless auto-scaling without any configuration
 - Full high-availability across all Availability Zones
 - Easy code updates